Resident Benefits Package

 - Set up utilities in your name prior to moving in – electricity, water, gas, trash

-- Care for landscaping and exterior – lawn, and minor trimming and weeding of shrubs and flowerbeds, sidewalks (e.g., snow removal), exterior light bulbs, window cleaning
+- Care for landscaping and exterior – lawn, and minor trimming and weeding of shrubs and flowerbeds, sidewalks (e.g., show removal), exterior light bulbs, window cleaning

 - Pest control